Miffyli/ToriLLE/docs/torille.md

 Throws an exception if action is invalid.

 Parameters:
-* actions: List of two lists with `ToribashConstants.NUM_CONTROLLABLES` integers.
+* actions: List of two lists with `constants.NUM_CONTROLLABLES` integers.

 #### `get_state_dim()`
 Returns number of variables in state per player